konflux-ci/release-service-catalog/tasks/push-snapshot/README.md

 | dataPath           | Path to the JSON string of the merged data to use in the data workspace   | Yes      | data.json            |
 | retries            | Retry copy N times                                                        | Yes      | 0                    |

+## Changes in 4.1.1
+* Absorb change in refactored get-image-architectures script

 ## Changes in 4.1.0
 * Add `--override-arch` to `skopeo` calls to avoid breaking the task when the component's container image architecture is different from the pod the task runs on.